-The Directors' Charter adopted on May 21, 2003, as amended on February 19, 2013, provides that each director must be carefully prepared for Board meetings and Committees' meetings, that he or she is a member of, and has an obligation to review the documentation made available to he or her.
-He or she can request the Chairman of the

-Company, the Chief Executive Officer and the Executive Vice Presidents, for any and all additional information that he or she deems necessary or useful.
+The Directors' Charter adopted on May 21, 2003, as amended on February 19, 2013, provides that each director must be carefully prepared for Board meetings and committees' meetings, that he or she is a member of, and has an obligation to review the documentation made available to he or her.
+He or she can request the Chairman of the Company, the Chief Executive Officer and the Executive Vice Presidents, for any and all additional information that he or she deems necessary or useful.
 If he or she believes this is necessary, a director can ask for training on the specifics of the Company, its work and its business sector.
-As such, in 2012, Alexandra Bech Gjørv received a training session to familiarize herself with the activities and practices of the Group, following her appointment as Directors of the Board.
+As such, in 2013, a training session to familiarize directors with the activities and practices of the Group was organized for the directors who were appointed at the Shareholders' Meeting held on April 25, 2013.

-1.3.2.4.
-Limitation of the powers of the Chief Executive Officer
+(d) Limitation of the powers of the Chief Executive Officer